md-zaman/jenkins-learning/Notes.md

 b.
 In "Goal" write simply "test" (this is simply like saying maven test)
 c.
 Save
 d.
 Build Now
 e.
-There was a pproblem in the build process related to environmental variables.
+There was a problem in the build process related to environmental variables.
 You can fix it and then the build was successful.

 94. Deploy your Jar locally